The Theory

 Interaction-levelAn interaction exists ⟺ B becomes aware of A's mark.

-Form / agent-levelA Form exists ⟺ it acts — i.e., its autopoietic loop is closing, it is filtering interaction-potential.
+Form / agent-levelA Form exists ⟺ it acts — its autopoietic loop is closing.

 Descartes had cogito ergo sum.
-The Interaction Theory's parallel is ago ergo sumI act, therefore I am.
+The Interaction Theory's parallel is ago ergo sumI act, therefore I am. v0.3 sharpens: Action is not evidence of existence; Action is the existence.
 Stop acting, and the Form dissolves back into the abyss of potential.

 11. Open questions